finkelshtein/SunflowersWales/content/events/Cooking class Easter 2024/index.md

 And the parents had a good opportunity to socialize – so, everything we planned came true! 🙂

-Many thanks to <a href="https://www.facebook.com/groups/601579067497655/user/100065221683874/" target="_blank">Tetiana Yefimova</a> for conducting the cooking class and organizing competitions for the children, everything was incredible!!!
+Many thanks to <a href="https://www.facebook.com/groups/601579067497655/user/100065221683874/" target="_blank" rel="noopener noreferrer">Tetiana Yefimova</a> for conducting the cooking class and organizing competitions for the children, everything was incredible!!!

 And of course, thanks to everyone who came!
 As always, your donations will be used to purchase medical supplies for the Armed Forces of Ukraine!